Photo: Jill Gannon

 The Avian Welfare Coalition teamed up with the Global Federation of Animal Sanctuaries to offer a series of webinars that provide training to animal care professionals on the specialized care of exotic birds.
 We examine key topics for providing appropriate short-term care and securing care for a lifetime.

-NEW FOR 2017 - Avian Advocacy Series
+Avian Advocacy Series

 The two-part series focuses on avian outreach and campaigns including the role and responsibilities that captive exotic wildlife sanctuaries have in education, avian laws, and suggested approaches to expanding legal protection for captive birds.